Citrix Cloud

 Important

-Do not overwrite the existing verification certificate until the SAML rotation date and time given in the email and Citrix Cloud admin console notification.
+Do not overwrite the existing verification certificate until the SAML rotation date and time given in the email and Citrix Cloud console notification.
 The new Citrix Cloud certificate only becomes active on the date and time given within those two notifications.